 Here are 3 valuable pieces of advice that a couple can consider when selling a home during a divorce.

 If there are children involved, sell the house during summer so it won’t impact their schooling.
 Remember that changing residences is not easy, especially for a child.

 If you must sell your home in the middle of a school year keep in mind the impact to your child's routine and emotional stress, so they feel supported.

 2. Sell the Marital House During Spring

 If you can wait to sell your house, wait for spring.
 Buyers are more enthusiastic to purchase a house during spring because it is warmer and the school year is ending.
 It is also when people receive their tax refunds, so buyers have some tax money to spend.

 3. Sell the Marital House to an Investor or Cash Home Buyer

 Unlike selling on the market with a real estate agent, a fast sale with a cash buyer means less months paying taxes, insurance, mortgage payments, utilities, and maintenance.
-Selling your house to an investor in Alabama is a popular option amongst couples getting divorced because of the conveniences.
+Selling your Alabama house to an investor is a popular option amongst couples getting divorced because of the conveniences.

-Key Takeaways: Selling a House During Divorce in Alabama
+Key Takeaways: Selling a House During Divorce Alabama